azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 The main idea behind the MV Pattern is to allow views directly talk to the model.
 This eliminates the need for creating unnecessary view models for each view, which simply contribute to the size of the project but does not provide any additional benefits.

+> MV Pattern does not advocate putting all the logic in view.
+That particular pattern is known as [Container Pattern](https://www.patterns.dev/posts/presentational-container-pattern/).
+I have also talked about it on my blog.
+You can read about it [here](https://azamsharp.com/2023/01/24/introduction-to-container-pattern.html).

 One of the most confusing things about SwiftUI are the views.
 I don't blame you, I don't think they should be called views.
 They should have been called Widgets (Flutter) or Components (React).
 The views in SwiftUI are not like traditional UIKit views.
 They are just the declaration of what you want to be displayed on the screen.

 The views in SwiftUI, reminds me of ReactJS JSX syntax.
 Let's take a look at a very small example.